Bitcoin Foundation

-The Bitcoin Foundation was an American organization that was formerly a nonprofit corporation.
-It was founded in September 2012 in an effort to restore the reputation of Bitcoin after several scandals, and to try to promote its development and uptake.
-The organization is modeled on the Linux Foundation and was funded mainly through grants made by for-profit companies that depend on the bitcoin technology.
+The Bitcoin Foundation was an American organization formerly registered as a nonprofit corporation.

+It was founded in September 2012 to help restore the reputation of Bitcoin after several scandals and to promote its development and adoption.
+The organization was modeled on the Linux Foundation and funded primarily through grants made by bitcoin-dependent companies.

 History

-The foundation was formed in late 2012, after Bitcoin had earned a reputation for criminality and fraud, and was modeled on the Linux Foundation.
-The founding chairman of the board was Peter Vessenes.
+The foundation was established after Bitcoin had gained a reputation for criminality and fraud.
+The founding chairman was Peter Vessenes.